 Third Stop: Wat Chalong

-Wat Chalong is amongst one of many templates in Phuket region.
+Wat Chalong is amongst one of many templates in the Phuket region.
 A customized tour can be organized with operators to explore the temples in the region.
 Wat Chalong is one of the most popular temples and is part of many day tours.

 I enjoyed walking through ornated walls and interior of this amazing place of worship.
 The atmosphere and aura of this place are very soothing.